 - a.
-Where the existing interior floorplan does not accommodate current quality of life requirements, floorplan alterations, reconfigurations, and use of in-kind historical building materials or imitative substitute building materials in making those alternations or reconfigurations are acceptable when implemented in accordance with these Guidelines for Interiors. - b.
-Retain interior features that are important in defining the overall historic character of the building to the extent possible or replace in-kind historical building materials or with imitative substitute building materials.
+Where the existing interior floorplan has been previously altered and does not accommodate current technological, military, or quality of life, health, and safety requirements, floorplan alterations, reconfigurations, and use of in-kind or imitative substitute building materials in making those alternations or reconfigurations are acceptable when implemented in accordance with these Guidelines for Interiors. - b.
+Retain interior features that are important in defining the overall historic character of the building to the extent possible or replace with in-kind or imitative substitute building materials.
 Interior character-defining features are columns, cornices, baseboards, crown molding, fireplaces and mantels, stairs, and ceiling height.
-If interior features present a lead-based paint or other hazard, either encapsulate or remove the feature and replace with in-kind historical building materials or imitative substitute building materials. - c.
-Retain wallpaper, plaster, and finishes such as stenciling, marbleizing, and graining; and other decorative mate rials to the extent possible.
-If such decorative finishes present a lead-based paint or other hazard, remove and replace in-kind historical building materials or with imitative substitute building materials.
-Plaster walls may be repaired and / or replaced with drywall. - d.
+If interior features present a lead-based paint or other hazard, either encapsulate or remove the feature and replace with in-kind or imitative substitute building materials. - c.
+Retain wallpaper, plaster, and finishes such as stenciling, marbleizing, and graining, and other decorative materials to the extent possible.
+If such decorative finishes present a lead-based paint or other hazard, remove, and replace in-kind or with imitative substitute building materials if feasible.
+Plaster walls may be repaired and / or replaced with drywall.

+- d.
 Avoid installing dropped ceilings below ornamental ceilings or in rooms with high ceilings.
 If dropped ceilings are necessary, they should be installed in a manner set back from the windows, so they are not visible from the exterior and avoid damage to historic decorative features to the maximum extent possible. - e.
 Retain stairs in their historic configuration and location whenever possible.
 If a second means of egress is required, construct new stairs in secondary spaces if possible. - f.
 The installation of security features and fire suppression systems should be implemented in a manner to permit retention of character-defining features to the maximum extent possible. - g.
 Features of outdated or obsolete mechanical and electrical systems, such as radiators, vents, fans, grilles, plumbing fixtures, wiring, fuse boxes, switch plates, and lights may be removed.
-Any damage resulting from systems removal will be repaired using appropriate methods in accordance with these Guidelines. - h.
+Consider retaining a representative example if feasible.
+Any damage resulting from systems removal will be repaired in accordance with these Guidelines. - h.
 If new heating, air conditioning, lighting and plumbing systems are installed, or if wood burning fireplaces are replaced with natural gas fireplaces, they should be done in a way that does not destroy character-defining features and finishes to the maximum extent possible.
 Ducts, pipes, and wiring should be installed as inconspicuously as possible, in secondary spaces, in the attic or basement if possible, or in closets if possible. - i.
 If a portion of an interior feature or finish is deteriorated beyond repair, it is appropriate to replace the damaged portion using imitative substitute building materials or in-kind historical building materials. - j.
-If replacement of an entire interior feature or finish is necessary, replace with in-kind historical building materials or imitative substitute building materials.
-If interior doors require replacement for security purposes, replace with imitative substitute building materials where imitative substitute building materials meet security requirements.

-- k.
-It is inappropriate to apply new interior features and finishes where none currently exist.
-Such features include but not limited to decorative finishes such as stenciling or marbling, columns and moldings. - 1.
-Avoid removal of any character-defining historic interior feature or finish in a primary interior space to the maximum extent possible.
-If removal cannot be avoided replacement with imitative substitute building materials is acceptable. - m.
-Remove loose and damaged plaster and replace with either in-kind historical building materials or imitative substitute building materials, replacement of plaster walls with drywall is appropriate.
+If replacement of an entire interior feature or finish is necessary, replace with in-kind or imitative substitute building materials.
+If interior doors require replacement for security purposes, replace with imitative substitute building materials where imitative substitute building materials meet security requirements. - k.
+It is inappropriate to apply new interior features and finishes where none currently exist. - 1.
+Avoid removal of any character-defining historic interior feature in a primary interior space to the extent possible.
+If removal cannot be avoided replacement with imitative substitute building materials is acceptable.
+When retention of such historic features is not possible, the Army or Army housing partner will salvage and retain such historic features to the extent possible for preservation through reuse on other similar housing at that location. - m.
+Remove loose and damaged plaster and replace with either in-kind or imitative substitute building materials, replacement of plaster walls with drywall is appropriate.